 Glenn first joined the club in 1989 and became club captain.
 He made 78 appearances over a three year period.
 He then rejoined the club as manager in 1993 replacing Steve Perryman.
 He was sacked in February 1996.

-Currently working at Stevenage, Glenn spoke to Watford Legends while working with Gerard Houllier at Aston Villa in 2011.
+Glenn spoke to Watford Legends while working with Gerard Houllier at Aston Villa in 2011.
+He sadly passed away following a long battle with illness in February 2021.

 I’d had a fantastic six years in Newcastle and I had genuinely loved it and felt really settled there and I still do have a love for the north east, however I was 33 and I felt it was time for me to head back down to the London area, or Essex to be more precise, to spend some more time with my family.
 I spoke with Steve Harrison and also had a good chat with Tom Walley who is very well known to Watford people of course and they took up the option of signing me on a free transfer.